 Two Guys Walk Into A Fertility Clinic

-We had two of the biggest grins on our faces, walking through the two glass doors of our fertility clinic on a cold Tuesday morning,.
+We had two of the biggest grins on our faces, walking through the two glass doors of our fertility clinic on a cold Tuesday morning.
 After checking in with the front desk, we sat down on a comfortable set of chairs next to a table with current magazines and a live orchid.

 Being largely ignorant of the infertility world and the people in it, we were happy to openly talk about IVF and surrogacy to anyone willing to listen.
-Besides the biases we face by just being gay men wanting to have children, there was no real perceived stigma attached to IVF or surrogacy itself as it is regarded as “the way” many gay men or single men have biological children.
+Besides the biases we face by being gay men wanting to have children, there was no real perceived stigma attached to IVF or surrogacy, as it is regarded as “the way” many gay men or single men have biological children.

-Our journey hasn’t been easy, but as we approach 35 weeks pregnant with our twins created through IVF and carried by our amazing surrogate, we are humbled by the struggles some of our friends have had to endure to build their families.
+Our journey hasn’t been easy, but as we approach 35 weeks pregnant with our twins created through IVF and carried by our amazing surrogate, we are humbled by the struggles some of our friends have had to endure to grow their families.

 Alec and Paul live in Portland, Oregon.
 They were married in 2017 and besides their mutual love for hiking and IPAs, they both knew they wanted biological children.
-They started their surrogacy journey in late 2018 and are now the new parents to twins.
+They started their surrogacy journey in late 2018 and are now parents to twins.